-The Bank has in place this EUR 2,000,000,000 EMTN Programme which is utilised to broaden and strengthen the Bank's funding in foreign currencies, with inter alia the purpose of refinancing the Bank's outstanding bonds secured to LBI ehf.
+The Bank has put in place this EUR-denominated Programme and completed its inaugural issue in October 2015 with a EUR 300 million issue.
+The Programme is utilised to broaden and strengthen the Bank's funding in foreign currencies, with, inter alia, the purpose of refinancing the Bank's outstanding secured bonds to LBI hf.

-In addition, the Bank has in place a ISK 100,000,000,000 Covered Bond Programme that is listed for trading on Nasdaq Iceland.
+The Bank has in place a ISK 100,000,000,000 Covered Bond Programme that is listed for trading on Nasdaq Iceland.
 The purpose of the programme is to provide funding for the Bank's mortgage loan portfolio and hedge the Bank's fixed interest rate exposure.

-Furthermore the Bank set up an ISK 50,000,000,000 debt issuance programme in May 2015 that is listed for trading on Nasdaq Iceland.
-The Bank primarily issues bills in the domestic market in ISK under the debt issuance programme.
+Furthermore the Bank set up an ISK 30,000,000,000 debt issuance programme in May 2015 that is listed for trading on Nasdaq Iceland.
+The Bank will primarily issue bills in the domestic market in ISK under the debt issuance programme.
+The Bank issued three series of bills in 2015.